myrolorin/Bitburner/README.md

 pserv-ap:
   script to auto-purchase and upgrade private servers

+send-dudes:
+  batching algorithm to efficiently hit servers in a h, w, g, w cycle

 targets:
   analyze best server to target by a param, display servers in descending order of that param i.e. max money